Motley Fool vs. Seeking Alpha

 The Motley Fool was founded in 1993 by brothers David and Tom Gardner with the aim to “make the world smarter, happier and richer.”
 They started out as their own newspaper, then became popular as an nationally syndicated investing column in many newspapers, and then launched Fool.com as their website for their news, analysis, and public chat blogs.

 In 2002 they launched their first paid product, The Motley Fool Stock Advisor newsletter where they recommended 2 stock picks a months.
-This is their flagship product, and their stock picks have an average return of 500+% compared to the S&P500’s 130+% over these 20 years.
+This is their flagship product, and their stock picks have an average return of over 700% compared to the S&P500’s 150% over these 22 years.
 On The Motley Fool website, users can still get free research and read their group blogs.
 They now offer over a dozen paid subscription stock picking services where investors receive their “expert” stock recommendations.
 Users still get free access to some analysis as well as additional educational resources, access to a community of like-minded investors, and a number of other tools to enhance your investing.

 In July of 2022 they launched their second paid service called Alpha Picks (probably to compete with the Motley Fool’s Stock Advisor) that also recommends 2 stock picks a month.
 This service is also easily beating the market in its first 2 years as you will see.